Orain/Jmol/README.txt

 To disable this extension simply comment out the require_once line with a numeral (#) sign

-Supported USE parameter on the URL:
+Supported use= parameter on the URL:
 ?use=java   signed Jmol applet (Java)
 ?use=html5  JSmol (HTML5 only)
 ?use=webgl  JSmol (WebGL)